nickPaterakis/docker-mongodb-replica-set/INSTALL.md

 - Maven
 - Docker

-## Build the Spring Boot App
+## Build the Country Info Application

-To build the Spring Boot application JAR file, follow these steps:
+To build the Country Info application JAR file, follow these steps:

 1. Open a terminal or command prompt.
 2. Navigate to the root directory of the project.